 CCTV is now in operation on many school and college transport vehicles, and we require drivers of children with special needs and all passenger assistants to have 'emergency aid' training.
-Passenger Assistants also complete bespoke training on 'How to be a Passenger Assistant'.
+Passenger Assistants also complete 'How to be a Passenger Assistant'.